Lhasa–Nyingchi railway

+Emergency oxygen supply holes are available under the seats on the trains due to the high altitudes of Lhasa-Nyingchi Railway.

 The Lhasa–Nyingchi railway (拉林铁路) also known as the Lalin Line (拉林线), is a single-track railway across the southeast Tibet, China, linking Lhasa and Nyingchi.
 It has a length of 435.48 km and a designed speed of 160 km per hour.
 The trains have been equipped with oxygen supply equipment.
 There are currently nine stations in the cities of Lhasa, Shannan, and Nyingchi that can handle both passengers and freight transportation.

 Construction

 Located in a valley between Gangdis and Himalayas in southeast Tibet, over 90% of the tracks are at an elevation of more than 3000 m above sea level.
 The railway crosses the Yarlung Tsangpo River 16 times and has 47 tunnels and 121 bridges.
 It is part of the under-construction Sichuan–Tibet railway that will connect Lhasa and Chengdu, capital of the neighboring Sichuan province.
 Lhasa-Nyingchi railway is the first fully-electrified railway in Tibet region.
 The rolling stock is the China Railway CR200J Fuxing series powered by both electronic motors and internal combustion engines, marking the complete coverage of Fuxing series to all provincial-level regions in China.
 The newly opened train route provides Nyingchi with access to railway services for the first time in history.